MitsuhaKitsune/vuex-webextensions/README.md

 Then `stateone` and `statetwo` gona have the value commited by last mutation after extension or browser restart.

 ## Changelog

+##### 1.1.2

+- Implemented own polyfills to make module compatible with Chrome, Firefox and Edge

 ##### 1.1.1